psycopg/psycopg2/doc/src/extras.rst

         :param reply: request the server to send back a keepalive message immediately

-        Use this method to report to the server that all messages up to a certain LSN position have been stored and may be discarded.
+        Use this method to report to the server that all messages up to a certain LSN position have been stored on the client and may be discarded on the server.

-        This method can also be called with all default parameters' values to send a keepalive message to the server.
+        This method can also be called with all default parameters' values to just send a keepalive message to the server.

-        In case of asynchronous connection, if the feedback message cannot be sent at the moment, remembers the passed LSN positions for a later hopefully successful call or call to `~flush_replication_feedback()`.
+        If the feedback message could not be sent, updates the passed LSN positions in the cursor for a later call to `flush_replication_feedback()` and returns `!False`, otherwise returns
+        `!True`.

     .. method:: flush_replication_feedback(reply=False)

         :param reply: request the server to send back a keepalive message immediately

-        This method tries to flush the latest replication feedback message that `~send_replication_feedback()` was trying to send, if any.
+        This method tries to flush the latest replication feedback message that `send_replication_feedback()` was trying to send but couldn't.

+        If *reply* is `!True` sends a keepalive message in either case.

+        Returns `!True` if the feedback message was sent successfully, `!False` otherwise.

     Low-level methods for asynchronous connection operation.

-    With the non-asynchronous connection, a single call to `~start_replication()` handles all the complexity, but at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
-The following methods are provided for asynchronous operation:
+    With the synchronous connection, a call to `consume_replication_stream()` handles all the complexity of handling the incoming messages and sending keepalive replies, but at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
+The following methods are provided for asynchronous
+    operation:

     .. method:: read_replication_message(decode=True)